brson/rust-contract-comparison/blog/dfinity.md

 Many of the capabilities described here sound similar to other smart contract platforms.
 A few that stand out to me though:

-- The memory space of a wasm cannister is saved and restored every execution!
+- The memory space of a wasm canister is saved and restored every execution!
   This should makes it behave as if it were a long-running process, even though each invocation may be years apart, and on different nodes.